Shelley Klammer

 Pain Pattern Interruption

 I love intuitive art as a "pattern interruption" process because trauma loops are so pervasively repetitive.
-So, a few years ago, I created a very simple course on trauma healing for the emotionally overwhelmed.
+So, a few years ago, I created a very simple expressive arts process for trauma healing for the emotionally overwhelmed.
 It is a collection of 30 different expressive arts directives that can easily be done in under 15 minutes a day.

 A trauma loop is a brain and body state that has created a pain repeating pathway in your nervous system.
 As you repeat similar ways of closing down your body, heart and mind in fear - over time it gets stuck in a difficult to change trauma loop.